pykaldi/pykaldi/README.md

 #### CLIF

 We use a fork of clif that supports documentation within a clif file.
-The source code can be found [here](https://github.com/dogancan/clif/tree/docstring).
-Clone this repository, making sure to checkout the docstring branch.
+The source code can be found [here](https://github.com/dogancan/clif/tree/pykaldi).
+Clone this repository, making sure to checkout the pykaldi branch.
 Run the following commands to install the correct version:

 ```bash